Classical LMS

 And not to overwhelm the student with a needless and unnecessary quantity of information that communicates a false sense of urgency.

-With the addition of marketing material like the animations to the project, I also considered the goals, motivations, and frustrations of a secondary kind of user; educational administrators, or, the "customer" of the product.
+With the addition of marketing material like animations to the project, I also considered the goals, motivations, and frustrations of a secondary kind of user—educators and professors—who also need to interact with the software to provide students with material, and administrators, or, the "customer" of the product, who may may have very different needs and motivations than students or educators.

 The full desktop interface: